 Layered Color Temperatures

-- Accent lighting highlights art with warm tone while ambient stays cooler
+- Accent lights showing off your art with a warm glow, while the main ambient light stays cooler.

 Zoning for Ambience